Mordyfier/CISC.-3140-Assignments/Lab 3.1/README.md

 With the makefile on your machine, make sure it's in a directory where you want the output datafile to go.
 Once ready, navigate to that directory with Git Bash (if you used `wget` to obtain the makefile, you're already there) and simply use the command `make`.
 The makefile will download the necessary files (the script and the data), the run the script.

-The whole process can be seen in the gif below:
+The whole process can be seen in the gif below (shown on Windows):
 ![gif](https://github.com/Mordyfier/CISC3140/blob/master/Lab%203.1/img/illustration.gif)

 ### Observations